strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+--- 7 Feb 2024 ---

+- Worked on styles for our menu item grid,and main nav header.
+Noticed where styling could be tightened up and made a bit leaner.
+Also set items to more dynamically align and center with other elements.
+Ready for refactor to scrub old solutions.
+- Next will come fleshing out the menu item cards a little bit more.

+---

 --- 6 Feb 2024 ---

 - Backend team(me ^\_^) finished implementation of adjusting pricing according to size and we should be good to go after looking over documentation.
 Also altered our code to format pricing correctly.